flashsherlock/fMRIdata/7T/odor/RSA/readme.md

 Read intensity and valence ratings.
 Return a n_odors × 2 (valence, intensity) matrix, the first column is valence, the second column is intensity.

 ## modelRDMs_7T.m
-Hypothesis RDMs to be tested.
+Hypothesis RDMs to be tested, which have been updated in Cleandaa_trial.
 * all separate (only 0 on diagonal)
 * absolute (0 and 1) quality
 * absolute (0 and 1) structure